j-shp/ubec-2.0/README.md

 # OtherTongue

-An application that allows the user to understand the syntax of the the world they have found themself in.
+An application that allows the user to understand the syntax of the world they have found themself in.